 University of Maryland lecturer Father Kintiba celebrated the Mass on Nov.
 24 at the invitation of Wilson.
 In his homily, Father Kintiba spoke about some of his experiences with racism as a young, newly arrived priest in the United States.

 In particular, Father Kintiba highlighted his first pastoral meeting in Chicago in 1996, when the bishop at the time asked “all minorities to stand” to welcome Father Kintiba and a fellow black priest.
-In response, Father Kintiba said he told the bishop that “isn’t what his parents called him” before standing up and leaving.
+In response, Father Kintiba said he told a priest sitting next to him that “my mother and my father … never said I was a minority” before standing up and then telling the bishop, “I think I am in the wrong place,” and leaving.

 Afterward, he told The Tablet that his story sends an important message that “in our blackness, we still have something to bring to the Church.”